kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 If you have more slaves, maybe even a large number, I would think of a kind of daisychain test.
 Compare the master with one of those slaves first, locking the master and this slave, then unlock both the master and the slave, give the slave time to catch up, then lock it again and the next slave to compare this one with the first slave, and so on.

 This way you will detect problems if replication traffic is not heavy, which means you don't have many time-consuming write processes which produce replication lag.
 I don't know if this will work.
 Data may be moving too fast for this kind of procedure.

+The benefit of this scenario obviously is that the master has to be locked for the comparison with one other machine only, no matter how many slaves you have.
+The slaves run in read mode anyway, and the penalty for locking is just slightly stale data, if any.
+The master being locked may not be acceptable at all -- it all depends on your setup.

 You should utilize global transaction identifiers (GTID) if things get complicated.
 If you do your copy job, you know the GTID of the source, can make sure the GTID of the source is greater than the GTID of the target, and can synchronize the target to exactly that same GTID before starting that slave.